Edje-C/tic-tac-toe/README.md

-This Project is incomplete.

 Most of the students in class made a tic-tac-toe game as a personal project.

-I'm still working on the AI part.

-I'll probably just make this a React app to better swtich through pages.
+This one is mine.

+I'm currently refactoring and converting the entire project to React.